 - The customers pay the factoring company

 - Factoring company pays you the remaining invoice (minus their fees)

 A small business line of credit is a business funding option that is similar to how business credit cards work.
 Unlike a bank loan, a small business line of credit does not provide a lump sum of cash Instead, it provides the borrower access to capital which he needs.
 Similar to using a business credit card.
 The capital balance on a line of credit is “revolving,” meaning that you can carry the balance from month to month and interest is paid only on the amount used by the borrower.
 As you repay the principal credit limit goes back up to your limit, allowing you to take advantage to use the available credit again.
 A business line of credit is flexible it allows the borrower to draw anytime just the amount which he needs and pay interest only on the amount borrowed.
 There are no pre-payment charges as well.

-Finaxar’s Merchant Credit Line is amazing funding option made available for all the merchants across Singapore.
-It’s a tailored option to help all the merchants to grow their stores quickly and made more profit.
+Finaxar credit Line is an amazing funding option made available for all the merchants across Singapore.
+It’s a tailored option to help all the merchants to grow their stores quickly and make more profit.
 A merchant credit line offers higher credit limits with low-interest rates.
 You can get access to funds in as quick as 24 hrs.
 Its a completely paperless and hassle-free process which makes it the quick availability of business funds.
 Finaxar offers the Merchant credit line to online as well as offline or retail merchants.

-The small business owners can now enjoy the different option available for them.
+The small business owners can now enjoy the different options available for them.